aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 You may have noticed that the additive attention is not that straightforward.
 Why are we adding the decoder hidden state with the encoder hidden state at each timestep?

-{% cite 10.5555/3295222.3295349 %} in their influential paper "Attention is all you need" reformulate attention to be the following, which is the basis of the transformer architecture.
+<d-cite key="10.5555/3295222.3295349"></d-cite> in their influential paper "Attention is all you need" reformulate attention to be the following, which is the basis of the transformer architecture.

 $$
 attention(Q, K, V) = softmax(\frac{QK^T}{\sqrt{d_k}})V